ShoN23/AutomationTest/README.md

 # This project is a test automation for WEHAGO web application.

-To run the project a user has to install [Poetry](https://python-poetry.org/).
+To run the project a user has to install Python 3.10.1
 ---

 ## Before RUN